MichaelDesantis/JS_HomeworkMarkdown/README.md

 1. Table of Contents
 2. Homework Details
-3. JavaScript Questions
+3. Core JavaScript Questions
+4. ES6 Questions
-4. Node.js Questions
+5. Node.js Questions
-5. React.js Questions
+6. React.js Questions
-6. Internet/Network questions
+7. Internet/Network questions

 ## Homework Details

 This homework is designed to prepare you for questions you may face during an interview.
 It should take you no more than 3 hours.
 It's akin to an open book quiz since you can use the internet to look things up.
 But first, try going through and seeing how many questions you can answer without using google/stackoverflow/anyOtherInternetSource!
 And then go back and look up the answers to the ones that stumped you.

-## JavaScript Questions
+## Core JavaScript Questions

 1. What is the difference between `undefined` and `not defined` in JavaScript?
 2. What is "Hoisting" in JavaScript?